jajvirta/jajvirta/TDD-sleep.md

 ## The task assignment

 Let's say you were given access to APIs involving a real person.
-You had various ways to influence, directly or indirectly, the person's behavior.
-You also had a set of measurement interfaces, though mostly badly documented and somewhat unreliable.
-Let's also assume that your task would be to optimize the effectiveness of the person through manipulating her sleep.
-For that, you have a testing harness that takes samples of the state of the system every few minutes.
+You had various ways to influence its behavior.
+You also had some measurement interfaces, though mostly badly documented and somewhat unreliable.
+Let's also assume that your task is to optimize the effectiveness of the person through manipulating her sleep.
+For all this that, you have a testing framework that takes samples of the state of the system every few minutes.

 ## Understanding the system through testing